a1phyr/assets_manager/README.md

 Original idea was inspired by [Veloren](https://gitlab.com/veloren/veloren)'s assets system.

-This crate follow semver convention and supports rustc 1.46.0 and higher.
+This crate follow semver convention and supports rustc 1.51 and higher.
 Changing this is considered a breaking change.

 ## Goals

 This crates focuses on:

-- **Good perfomances**:\
+- **Good performances**:\
   Crucial for perfomance-oriented applications such as games.\
   Loaded assets are cached so loading one several times is as fast as loading it once.
   This crate was thought for use with concurrency.